 BAv ME(Aero) MBBS DAME ATPL

 Prior to training as a doctor, I had a twelve year career as a commercial pilot, where I worked as a flying instructor, charter pilot and international airline pilot.
 During this period I lost my class 1 medical on two separate occasions, the second time permanently (hence the career change!).
-I remain actively involved in general aviation, flying regularly for a local skydive company, and flying myself out to Temora and Cowra once a month to perform aviation medicals.
+I remain actively involved in general aviation, taking friends on scenic flights at every opportunity, and flying myself out to several country towns in NSW once a month to perform aviation medicals.

 Here are a few photos of my recent flying adventures:

 …and here is a recent podcast interview I recorded with Australian Aviation, which gives a good bit of background on my aviation career and my transition to medicine: